CVanchieri/Portfolio/Post_YelpNLPQuerySimilarReviews.md

 ![NLP](/assets/images/QuerySimilarYelpReviews/nlp.jpg) <br>

-## Using natural language processing to query similar Yelp reviews and Nearest Neighbors to predict a star rating.
+## Using Natural Language Processing and NearestNeighbors to query similar Yelp reviews and a RandomForest Classification model to predict the reviews star rating.

 ---